How Email Marketer Becomes a Trusted Sender

 - Spam filters: If spam filters detect issues with email content or sending history, the messages will be marked as spam.

-- Poor sender reputation: The result of high bounce rates, spam complaints, or sending practices, a low sender score can lead to emails being blocked.
+- Poor sender reputation: The result of high email bounce rates, spam complaints, or sending practices, a low sender score can lead to emails being blocked.

 - Poor email list: The quality of your mailing list can significantly impact deliverability.
-If you have invalid email addresses or buy lists from untrusted sources, it will result in high bounce rates and spam complaints.
+If you have invalid email addresses or buy email lists from untrusted sources, it will result in high bounce rates and spam complaints.

 - Email volume: Sending too many emails in a short period or exceeding the recommended email volume can raise red flags with mailbox providers.